Stephouuu/CVSFile/README.md

 ## Installation

-Just copy/paste the class's in your project.
+Just copy/paste the class' in your project.

 ## How to use it